heptarch/heptarch.github.io/drafts/kernel-integral.md

 with respect to a suitably defined inner product $\langle \cdot, \cdot\rangle$.
 But this turns out to be a useful trick for doing integrals!
-Even if we can't evaluate them in closed form, we can sometimes arrive at curious identities.
+*Full disclosure.* I didn't come up with this hack, but stole it (with modifications) from Ramanujan.
-*Full disclosure.* I didn't come up with this trick, but stole it (with modifications) from Ramanujan!
+There are a variety of mathematical subtleties I'm happily ignoring.

 #### The Voigt integral